betaglot/plantabeta/docs/dev/ElementsGraph.md

 ## Timeline

+- Use Common Time like how dancers count to 8
 - Use Code snippets to write abbreviated names to insert Tags or ObjectName
 - Rythm
 - SequenceDiagram
 - BetaSequence
 - Staves

+Arc the same shape as factors

+ViaTime

+The shape of the arc is the same shape as the factors' icons.
+Moto is parabolic, Via is absolute, Neuro has a Cusp, Eco is square

+There are no BetaArcs, only BetaFactorArcs

 ---